thompsons1234/remote-pay-android-go/README.md

   - In your module’s build.gradle file, add the following line under dependencies compile project(':remote-pay-android-connector')

-#### 2. Clone the remote-pay-android-go repository and copy the necessary modules into your own android project
+#### Option 2.
+Clone the remote-pay-android-go repository and copy the necessary modules into your own android project
   - Create or open your own project
   - Clone remote-pay-android-go into a separate project
   - Using Finder (Finder/Explorer) copy the following folders/module into your own project